jdbohrman-tech/alt-veilid/RELEASING.md

     2.8 Push your local the tagged code to trigger the release pipeline `git push -o ci.skip && git push --tags`

-    2.9 Ensure the package/release/distribute pipeline autostarted in the Gitlab UI
+    2.9 Ensure the package/release/distribute pipeline autostarts in the Gitlab UI and monitor for failures

-Git tags serve as a historical record of what repo versions were successfully released at which version numbers.
+Git tags serve as a historical record of what repo versions were released at which version numbers.

-## Publish to crates.io
+## Publish to crates.io (Manual steps if needed)

 1. Configure the crates.io credentials, if not already accomplished.
 2. Execute `cargo publish -p veilid-tools --dry-run`
 3. Execute `cargo publish -p veilid-tools`
 4. Execute `cargo publish -p veilid-core --dry-run`
 5. Execute `cargo publish -p veilid-core`
+6. Execute `cargo publish -p veilid-remote-api --dry-run`
+7. Execute `cargo publish -p veilid-remote-api`

-## Publish to Pypi
+## Publish to Pypi (Manual steps if needed)

 1. Change directory to veilid-python
 2. Install Poetry and configure the Pypi credentials, if not already accomplished.